 As it stands, Dr. King would see almost nothing about America that reflects the essence of his dream.
 He would see a country where the rich have hoarded the wealth at the expense of the American worker, where we are declaring war on other nations just to take their oil, where black men are being herded to prison like cattle, and where 40% of all black children are in poverty.
 This is no great society, at least as far as Dr. King is concerned, and to suggest otherwise would be downright delusional and disrespectful of what this man stood for during his life.

 Let’s not let Dr. Martin Luther King be taken away from us.
 Reconnecting with Dr. King means remembering that he was no better than what the rest of us can be, and it also means not allowing others to rebrand him as a soft, polite, eternally gleeful corporate puppet used to sedate the masses.
 Dr. King’s modified legacy is used to control African Americans in a manner that is similar to how the bible was used to control slaves on the plantation.
 Martin Luther King was a fighter, and there’s no getting away from that.
 We must start finding ways to honor this man properly.

-Dr. Boyce Watkins is a Professor at Syracuse University and the founder of ALARM, the Athlete Liberation Academic Reform Movement.
+Dr. Boyce Watkins is a professor at Syracuse University and founder of the Your Black World Coalition.
 To have Dr. Boyce commentary delivered to your email, please click here.